June-Ma/Random-compliment-generator/README.md

 # Random Compliment Generator ✨

 A lighthearted Python terminal program that gives you random compliments whenever you need a boost.
+Hope you will like it! <3

 ## Features
 - Get a new random compliment on command